googlegenomics/utils-java/README.md

 ##Releasing new versions

 This section contains details on getting a new release into Maven central and can be safely ignored by most people.
 If you need a new release of this code, go ahead and just [file an issue](https://github.com/googlegenomics/utils-java/issues/new).

 ###Prereqs
-* [File a ticket](http://central.sonatype.org/pages/ossrh-guide.html#initial-setup) to access to the Sonatype com.google.cloud.genomics group
+* [File a ticket](http://central.sonatype.org/pages/ossrh-guide.html#initial-setup) to get access to the Sonatype com.google.cloud.genomics group
 * [Setup gpg](http://central.sonatype.org/pages/working-with-pgp-signatures.html) (Don't forget to publish a public key)
-* Create ~/.m2/settings.xml file which has the following:
+* Create a `~/.m2/settings.xml` file which has the following:
 ```
 <settings>
   <servers>